airbreather/Cursively/README.md

     - Call `CsvTokenizer.ProcessEndOfStream` after the last chunk of the file.

 ## Example
-This demonstrates using Cursively to asynchronously write the details of a particular UTF-8 encoded file to the console.
+This demonstrates using Cursively to write the details of a particular UTF-8 encoded file to the console.

 ```csharp
 public static void ProcessCsvFile(string csvFilePath)